TruStory/testnets/README.md

 ```

 This generates a JSON file that contains the chain transaction that creates your validator.
+For example, check out the genesis transaction for [blockshane](https://github.com/TruStory/testnets/blob/master/testnet-1/gentx/gentx-267f9165a57da281721c3cf58adfeb9d506b7777.json).

+_The JSON in this example has been formatted to be human readable.
+It doesn't have to be formatted, but feel free to use a tool like [jq](https://stedolan.github.io/jq/) if you'd like to format yours as well._

 ### Submit genesis transaction

-Fork this repo, and submit a PR with your gentx file saved to: `testnet-1/gentx`.
+[Fork this repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo), and [submit a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) with your gentx file added to: `testnet-1/gentx`.

 ## Next Steps